The development and deployment pipeline

 1. Local development

-Once the tests pass locally you push the code to GitHub and open a Pull Request.
-The Pull Request should conform to the guidelines in the styleguides.
+Once the tests pass locally, developers push the code to GitHub and open a Pull Request (PR).
+The style of this PR should conform to the GDS Way guidance.

 2. GitHub Pull Request